4gungnand/Color-palette-from-image/README.md

 # Auto-palette
-A simple web app to create color palette from image input
+A simple web app to create a color palette from image input.

-Idea: Kmeans clustering
+Core Idea: K-Means clustering

-Framwork: Flask